WicksGroup/pyhy/README.md

 or show the lineout of any variable over time.
 See `python animate.py --help` for more details and examples.

 ### Optimizing Hyades

+**Note: As of Dec 1, 2021 the PyHy Optimizer is only intended to optimize Particle Velocities in ramp compression experiments.
+Options to optimize Shock Velocity in shock compression experiments will be added.**

 `optimize.py` is a command line script to fit a Hyades simulated velocity to a VISAR measured velocity.
 To run the optimizer, three things must be set up before hand.
 This repository includes an example to run an optimization for the experimental data `pyhy/data/experimental/FeSi_s77742.xlsx`.